react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `getAccessible`

-Function which takes the current scene returns a boolean to indicate whether to mark a tab as `accessible`.
+Function which takes an object with the current route and returns a boolean to indicate whether to mark a tab as `accessible`.
 Defaults to `true`.

 ##### `getAccessibilityLabel`

-Function which takes the current scene and returns a accessibility label for the tab button.
+Function which takes an object with the current route and returns a accessibility label for the tab button.
 Uses `route.accessibilityLabel` by default if specified, otherwise uses the route title.

 ```js
 getAccessibilityLabel={({ route }) => route.accessibilityLabel}